-This notice solicits applications for the Ryan White HIV/AIDS Program (RWHAP) Part B AIDS Drug Assistance Program (ADAP) Emergency Relief Funds (ERF).
-The Health Resources and Services Administration (HRSA) HIV/AIDS Bureau (HAB), Division of State HIV/AIDS Programs (DSHAP) administers this program.
+This notice announces the opportunity to apply for funding under the Ryan White HIV/AIDS Program (RWHAP) Part B AIDS Drug Assistance Program (ADAP) Emergency Relief Funds (ERF).
+The Health Resources and Services Administration (HRSA), HIV/AIDS Bureau (HAB), Division of State HIV/AIDS Programs (DSHAP) administers this program.

 ADAP ERF awards are intended for states/territories that demonstrate the need for additional resources to prevent, reduce, or eliminate ADAP waiting lists, including through cost-containment measures (for example, the provision of health insurance assistance).
-HRSA will base ADAP awards upon applicants' ability to successfully demonstrate need for additional funding.
+HRSA will base ADAP ERF awards upon applicants' ability to successfully demonstrate need for additional funding.
 An external objective review committee (ORC) will evaluate this need based on criteria published in this notice of funding opportunity (NOFO), with priority given to addressing existing waiting lists.

 HRSA first funded the ERF initiative in August 2010, when numerous states/territories were experiencing ADAP waiting lists.
-At the time of publication of this NOFO, there are no ADAP waiting lists.
-HRSA continues to provide funding under this initiative to maintain infrastructure in those states/territories that had previously imposed waiting lists, and to ensure that no new waiting lists are established.
-States/territories that have not reported an existing waiting list to HRSA must do so immediately and use funding awarded under this NOFO to remove clients from the waiting list.
+At the time of this NOFO publication, there are no ADAP waiting lists.
+States/territories that established a waiting list since the publication of this NOFO must report the waiting list to HRSA immediately and use funding awarded under this NOFO to remove clients from the waiting list.
+HRSA continues to provide funding under this initiative to states/territories that had previously imposed waiting lists to prevent a new waiting list.
+New this funding year, states/territories may use ERF funds to address current or projected increases in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care.1